prismicio/slice-machine/packages/slice-machine/README.md

 [![Conventional Commits][conventional-commits-src]][conventional-commits-href]
 [![License][license-src]][license-href]

-[Slice Machine][slice-machine] transforms the way you code reusable components and lets you deliver them directly to marketers in a custom page builder.
+[Slice Machine][slice-machine] transforms the way you code reusable components and lets you deliver them directly to marketers in a custom page builder using [Prismic][prismic].

 <!-- [![Codecov][codecov-src]][codecov-href] -->